circuits/circuits/README.rst

 Requirements
 ------------

-circuits has no dependencies beyond the `Python Standard Library`_.
+- circuits has no dependencies beyond the `Python Standard Library`_.
+- Python: >= 2.6

 Installation